-The problem is neither of them were intended to be a motorway service area, they just became one by a recent fluke of history.
-As a result, people tend to treat them more like A-road sites (which is what they were designed to be) - and A-roads have hundreds of tiny petrol stations!
+The problem is this wasn't intended to be a motorway service area, it just became one by a recent fluke of history.
+As a result, people tend to treat it more like A-road sites (which is what they were designed to be) - and A-roads have hundreds of tiny petrol stations!

 Of the motorway services that were always intended to be one, Severn View on the M48 has a tiny building and low trade, but is built on huge grounds.
 The winner is likely to be in Scotland: Kinross on the M90 is very quiet, and the building at Bothwell on the M74 is smaller but built on larger grounds.